table of contents

 Soul Fire Farm includes curriculum on Food Justice, Mama Earth, and

 Community Organizing.
-Educators should
+Educators should reference their integrity guidelines

 before incorporating these resources.